Patrick-George/Object-detection-for-Indian-roads/readme.txt

                CHANDANA S.K(111701009@smail.iitpkd.ac.in,chandanashreekrishna@gmail.com)

-This folder consists of a dataset for Indian roads.
+This folder consists the files necessary for detecting objects on Indian roads.
 The classes in the dataset are namely:

 person